 4. Google Docs

 Once you start using all these different Google tools, you’re going to come up with a lot of new ideas.
 You need to capture all those ideas in a place you can access from anywhere.
 I used to use Google Docs for this, so I’ll put it on this list.
 I simply created a Google Docs spreadsheet with the headings “topic ideas”, “notes”, “additional resources” (things like links or interview sources), and the date.
 You can also create a separate Google Doc for each topic you’re saving notes on.
 While Google Docs is great for note-taking, it’s not what it’s built for.
 I’ve since switched my note-taking over to Evernote.
-In both instances, you can keep your notes in one place and make them searchable – easier to find what you’re looking for.
+In both instances, you can keep your notes in one place and make them searchable – it is easier to find what you’re looking for.

 5. Google Images